907sjl/referrals-bokeh/README.md

     margin-right: 0.25in;
 }
 ```
-The browser may still need a hint about the page size and margins when printing and so a print media only
-style sheet is linked to the page with a @page directive.

 The challenge with printing visuals to PDF or paper is DPI, Dots Per Inch.
 Graphs, images, and even text labels
 that are rendered by Bokeh will appear blocky and blurry when printed.
 Content that looks fine on a screen at 96 DPI
 will look awful at 300 DPI.
 Similarly, content generated at 300 DPI and displayed on a screen at 96 DPI will lose